 Maggie Mackay (she/her), Vidiots Executive Director/Vidiots Board Member, developed her interest in film as a child at her local NYC video store, Rare Bird Video, and independent movie theaters including Film Forum and The Quad.
 For thirteen years she served as Senior Programmer of the Los Angeles Film Festival and Director of Nominations for the Independent Spirit Awards.
 She has held positions at Sundance Institute, AFI Fest, and Aspen Film, among other arts organizations, advocating for filmmakers and connecting audiences to cinema.
 Mackay returned to her video store roots when she joined Vidiots in 2016 as its first Executive Director.

-Robbie McCluskey (he/him), Video Store Lead.
+Robbie McCluskey (he/him), Director of Video Store + Volunteers.
 What Robbie has is a very particular set of skills, skills acquired working behind the Vidiots counter since 2013, skills that make him very helpful at finding the perfect recommendation for people like you.
 He was put on this planet for one reason, to watch movies (and quote them).
 Hailing from the state of Maine, a graduate of Cal State LA, Robbie is also the co-creator and host of Vidiots Movie Trivia and has worked as operations manager and coordinator of events all over the greater LA area, including TCM Classic Film Festival, Outfest LA, Primetime Emmy Awards, AFI Fest, and Film Independent Spirit Awards.

 VIDIOTS BOARD OF DIRECTORS

 Patty Polinger, Vidiots Founder/Vice Board Chair, established Vidiots in 1985 with Cathy, her childhood friend, with a mission to open a different kind of video store: a cultural and community film hub offering a unique and diverse library.